Kholid060/alt./apps/docs/src/content/docs/reference/Extension API/clipboard.md

 title: clipboard
 ---

 Interact with the system clipboard.
-To use this API, the extension must have the `clipboard` permission.

 ## Functions